hiruna72/squigualiser/README.md

 ````
 </details>

-## Note
+## Notes

-1. To get a pileup view, use [scripts/cat_plots.sh](scripts/cat_plots.sh) to concatenate multiple `.html` plots in a directory.
-2. If your FASTQ file is a multi-line file (not to confuse with multi-read), then install [seqtk](https://github.com/lh3/seqtk) and use `seqtk seq -l0 in.fastq > out.fastq`  to convert multi-line FASTQ to 4-line FASTQ.
+1. If your FASTQ file is a multi-line file (not to confuse with multi-read), then install [seqtk](https://github.com/lh3/seqtk) and use `seqtk seq -l0 in.fastq > out.fastq`  to convert multi-line FASTQ to 4-line FASTQ.
-3. The argument `KMER_MODEL` is optional.
+2. The argument `KMER_MODEL` is optional.
 For r10.4.1 dna reads use [this](https://github.com/hasindu2008/f5c/blob/r10/test/r10-models/r10.4.1_400bps.nucleotide.9mer.template.model) model.
-4. To plot RNA signal-read alignment use the alignment file created using `f5c resquiggle --rna -c ${FASTQ} ${SIGNAL_FILE} -o ${ALIGNMENT}`.
+3. To plot RNA signal-read alignment use the alignment file created using `f5c resquiggle --rna -c ${FASTQ} ${SIGNAL_FILE} -o ${ALIGNMENT}`.
 Also provide the argument `--rna` to the visualising command.
 Currently, there exists no RNA kmer model for r10.4.1 chemistry.
-5. The input alignment format accepted by `squigualiser plot` is explained [here](https://hasindu2008.github.io/f5c/docs/output#resquiggle).
+4. The input alignment format accepted by `squigualiser plot` is explained [here](https://hasindu2008.github.io/f5c/docs/output#resquiggle).
 This standard format made plotting a lot easier.
-6. The argument `sig_move_offset` is the number of moves `n` to skip in the signal to correct the start of the alignment.
+5. The argument `sig_move_offset` is the number of moves `n` to skip in the signal to correct the start of the alignment.
 This will not skip bases in the fastq sequence.
 For example, to align the first move with the first kmer `--sig_move_offset 0` should be passed.
 To align from the second move onwards, `--sig_move_offset 1` should be used.
-7. Pysam does not allow reading SAM/BAM files without a `@SQ` line in the header.
+6. Pysam does not allow reading SAM/BAM files without a `@SQ` line in the header.
 Hence, `squigualiser reform` script might error out with `NotImplementedError: can not iterate over samfile without header`.
 Add a fake `@SQ` header line with a zero length reference as follows,
 ```
 echo -e fake_reference'\t'0 > fake_reference.fa.fai
 samtools view out.sam -h -t fake_reference.fa.fai -o sq_added_out.sam